Ian7672/acc-magisk-module/README.md

 # At the highest level, charging current is blocked.
 # The stock values are generally integers, ranging from 0 to 6, 7 or so. siop_level (Samsung) ranges from 0 to 100).
 # For greater flexibility, this variable stores a percentage value, which is internally mapped to the system's scales.
+# Tip: If mcc is ignored under high temperature, but you still want it forced, try setting tl=1.

 #/DC#
 ```